addyosmani/backbone-fundamentals/index.md

 The goal of this book is to create an authoritative and centralized repository of information that can help those developing real-world apps with Backbone.
 If you come across a section or topic which you think could be improved or expanded on, please feel free to submit a pull-request.
 It won't take long and you'll be helping other developers avoid problems you've run into before.

 Topics will include MVC theory and how to build applications using Backbone's models, views, collections and routers.
-I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via Require.js), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.
+I'll also be taking you through advanced topics like modular development with Backbone.js and AMD (via RequireJS), how to build applications using modern software stacks (like Node and Express), how to solve the routing problems with Backbone and jQuery Mobile, tips about scaffolding tools, and a lot more.

 # <a name="fundamentals">Fundamentals</a>